e-gov/DHX-adapter/docs/GUIDE.md

 ```

 Possible `dhx-application.properties` property names are described in table below.
-The parameters with default value do not have to be added into proprties file (if you do not want to change the value).
+The parameters with default value do not have to be added into properties file (if you do not want to change the value).

 Parameter | Default value | Example value | Description
 ------------ | ------------- | ------------- | -------------